Spider201866/Alan_web/README.md

 ```
 This will serve the original, un-minified files from the `public/` directory.
 The application will be available at `http://localhost:3000`.

+**Note:** Due to server-side caching, you may need to forcefully restart the server to see changes.
+On Windows, you can do this by running `taskkill /F /IM node.exe` before `npm run dev`.

 ### Running Tests
 To run the full test suite, including format and translation checks:
 ```bash